The fringe benefits tax (FBT) exemption for plug-in hybrid electric vehicles (PHEVs) ended on 31 March 2025.

 What happens if I settle a new lease before the deadline?

-If your new lease is settled before 31 March 2025, you’ll continue to benefit from the FBT exemption for PHEVs until the lease term ends.
+If your new lease was settled before 31 March 2025, you’ll continue to benefit from the FBT exemption for PHEVs until the lease term ends.
 Ensure you allow enough time for approvals and processing to meet this deadline.

 Who should I talk to about these changes?